jozsefb/pioneer-coin/README.md

 ### Overview

 Pioneer Coin (PIO) is a revolutionary stablecoin designed to bring stability and sustainability to the cryptocurrency ecosystem.
-Backed by assets such as Bitcoin (BTC), Ethereum (ETH), and Solana (SOL), PIO is programmatically minted and pegged to the USD.
+Backed by assets such as Bitcoin (BTC) and Ethereum (ETH), PIO is programmatically minted and pegged to the USD.
 Utilizing Chainlink price feeds for accurate collateral valuation, Pioneer Coin ensures secure, transparent, and reliable transactions.

 ### Key Features

 1. **Relative Stability**: Anchored or pegged to $1.00
-    - **Chainlink Pricefeed**: Utilizes Chainlink oracles to fetch real-time prices of BTC, ETH, and SOL to ensure accurate collateral valuation.
+    - **Chainlink Pricefeed**: Utilizes Chainlink oracles to fetch real-time prices of BTC and ETH to ensure accurate collateral valuation.
-    - **Exchange Functions**: Smart contract functions are set to exchange ETH, BTC, and SOL for PIO and vice-versa to maintain the peg.
+    - **Exchange Functions**: Smart contract functions are set to exchange BTC and ETH for PIO and vice-versa to maintain the peg.

 2. **Stability Mechanism (Minting)**: Algorithmic (Decentralized)
     - **Minting Process**: Users can only mint Pioneer Coin if they provide sufficient collateral.
 This ensures that each PIO token is backed by real assets, maintaining its stability.